dwaiter/django-goodfields/README.markdown

     pip install -e git://github.com/dwaiter/django-goodfields@stable#egg=django-goodfields

-Now symlink (or copy) the templates and media into your project:
+Now symlink (or copy) the media into your project:

-    ln -s /path/to/django-goodfields/goodfields/templates/goodfields/ templates/goodfields
     ln -s /path/to/django-goodfields/goodfields/media/goodfields/ media/goodfields

 ### Or From Source